Fall Brawl '97: War Games

 Fall Brawl '97: War Games was the fifth Fall Brawl professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on September 14, 1997, from the Lawrence Joel Veterans Memorial Coliseum in Winston-Salem, North Carolina.
-As of 2014 the event is available on the WWE Network.

 Production

 Background

 The WarGames match was created when Dusty Rhodes was inspired by a viewing of Mad Max Beyond Thunderdome.
 It was originally used as a specialty match for the Four Horsemen.
 The first WarGames match took place at The Omni in Atlanta during the NWA's Great American Bash '87 tour, where it was known as War Games: The Match Beyond.
 It became a traditional Fall Brawl event from 1993 to 1998.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.